AWKehoe/ud036_StarterCode/README.md

 The method call will now display a web page containing all your favourite movies.

 ### entertainment.py
-This module was created by
+This module was created by Adarsh Nair ( @adarsh0806 ) from Udacity.
+The module